Over by the wildwood hot summer night

 They marry, and vanish and die,

-But their spirits shall live on the
+But their spirits shall live on the outside track

 As long as the years go by.